Macrometacorp/docs/docs/streams/stream-basics/messages.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Messages are the basic unit of GDN streams.
 Producers publish messages to streams, and consumers process the message and send and acknowledgment.

+A message has the following properties:

 - **Value -** The data carried by the message.
 All GDN stream messages carry raw bytes, although message data can also conform to data schemas in the future.
 - **Key -** Messages can optionally be tagged with keys, which can be useful for things like stream compaction.